Nonlinear quantum optomechanics in a Fano-mirror microcavity system: Methods

-To validate the theoretical prediction, in Fig.~\figpanel{Eliminate}{b} we show the time evolution of the mean photon numbers in the two optical normal modes, with different values of $\kappa_d$ and all other parameters identical to Fig.~\figpanel{Eliminate}{a}.
+To validate the theoretical prediction, in Fig.~\figpanel{Eliminate}{b} we show the time evolution of the mean photon numbers in the two optical normal modes, with different values of $\varepsilon_{p}$ and all other parameters identical to Fig.~\figpanel{Eliminate}{a}.
 Applying a weak driving field that is resonant with the $A_{-}$ mode, we observe that the $A_{+}$ mode remains nearly unexcited throughout the entire evolution.
+With the parameters considered, the $A_{+}$ mode reaches steady-state populations only at the level of $10^{-11}$ for all three drive amplitudes shown.
 In contrast, the $A_{-}$ mode is gradually populated and evolves toward a steady state with a finite mean photon number.
 This steady-state photon number can be tuned over a reasonable range by varying the driving amplitude $\varepsilon_{p}$, as shown by the three representative curves (solid lines with circle markers) corresponding to different $\varepsilon_{p}$.
-Although the bare driving amplitude appears much larger than the effective decay rate $\kappa_{\mathrm{eff},-}$ (by more than an order of magnitude), the \emph{effective} driving amplitude experienced by the $A_-$ mode is actually $\varepsilon_{p,-}=\varepsilon_{p}\sin\theta\sim\kappa_{\mathrm{eff},-}$.
+Although the bare driving amplitude appears much larger than the effective decay rate $\kappa_{-}$ (by more than an order of magnitude), the \emph{effective} driving amplitude experienced by the $A_-$ mode is actually $\varepsilon_{p,-}=\varepsilon_{p}\sin\theta\sim\kappa_{-}$.
 As a result, the steady state of $A_-$ approximates a weak coherent state with a small field amplitude.
 To further support our analysis, we plot the eigenspectrum of the Liouvillian $\tilde{\mathcal{L}}_{\mathrm{opt}}$ [cf. Eq.~(\ref{optME})] in Fig.~\figpanel{Eliminate}{c}, where the eigenvalues are denoted as $\lambda = \{\lambda_{1}, \lambda_{2}, \cdots\}$.
 All eigenvalues, except for the zero eigenvalue associated with the steady state, have negative real parts.
 This confirms that the system asymptotically approaches a unique nontrivial steady state.
-The spectral gap, which is defined as the absolute value of the real part of the largest nonzero eigenvalue, precisely matches the effective decay rate of the $A_{-}$ mode ($\kappa_{\mathrm{eff},-}/\kappa_{a}\approx1.63\times10^{-7}$ for the parameters considered), see the inset in Fig.~\figpanel{Eliminate}{c}.
+The spectral gap, which is defined as the smallest nonzero value of \(-{\rm Re}[\lambda]\), is found to coincide with \(\kappa_-/2\) ($\kappa_{-}/\kappa_{a}\approx1.633\times10^{-7}$ for the parameters considered), see the inset in Fig.~\figpanel{Eliminate}{c}.
 This agreement further verifies that the steady-state dynamics are predominantly governed by the $A_-$ mode.

 Before proceeding, we incorporate the mechanical mode and the associated optomechanical interactions into our analysis, and assess the validity of reducing the full system to an effective two-mode optomechanical model.
 This verification is performed by comparing the steady-state mean phonon number, $\langle b^{\dag}b \rangle_{\mathrm{ss}}$, obtained from both the effective two-mode master equation